virtuozzo/cloudnet/README.md

 **Running the Docker containers**
-First you will need to populate your environment file with connection details to your OnApp control panel, ensure it is named `.env.vmware-lab` and placed in the root of the cloned cloud.net repo folder.
+First you will need to populate your environment file with connection details to your OnApp control panel.
+The only required values that *must* be added are marked with '[REQUIRED]' at the top of the environment file.
+Ensure it is named `.env.vmware-lab` and placed in the root of the cloned cloud.net repo folder.

 Inside the cloud.net repo run `docker-compose up`